Line98Dev/offline-video-editing/Presentations/Iteration4.md

   ## Functional
   TASK: Demonstrate the new functionality on top of existing ones.
   TASK: Clearly talk about what was existing and what is new.
+  PLAN: Showcase the clipping functionality and the improvements to the UI
   ## Aesthetics
   TASK: Show different pieces of the software and explain what you did in terms of aesthetics.
   ## Modularity